jackindisguise/final-fantasy-vii-catalog/src/README.md

 Vocabulary lists are stored as JSON in `../vocabulary/unprocessed/`.

-Designed to process through the vocab disambiguator webserver.
+Designed to be processed through the vocab disambiguator webserver.

+**This is a very costly operation.**
+This uses MeCab to parse every single line of every single scene.
+It takes over 10 minutes for this to complete.

 Syntax: `node generate-vocabulary-list`